Board of Directors

 Board TREASURER - anthony R. zelle

-Board Member Anthony R. Zelle, a founder of Zelle, McDonough & Cohen, represents insurance and business clients in litigation matters for more than 25 years in Massachusetts.
+Board Treasurer Anthony R. Zelle, a founder of Zelle, McDonough & Cohen, represents insurance and business clients in litigation matters for more than 25 years in Massachusetts.

-Elise brings 20+ years of experience in nonprofit communications, development, and strategic planning.
+Board Secretary Elise Garcia brings 20+ years of experience in nonprofit communications, development, and strategic planning.

 BOARD MEMBER - Anne Scott-Putney